-Miller Barondess Secures Settlement and Represents Multiple Victims of Sexual Assault by LAPD Officers as Covered by the LA Times
+Miller Barondess Secures Settlement and Represents Multiple Victims of Sexual Assault by LAPD Officers

-The city of Los Angeles will pay $750,000 to settle a civil lawsuit brought by a woman who claims she was sexually assaulted by a Los Angeles police officer in the back of his car while his partner acted as a lookout.
+By Emily Alpert Reyes, LA Times – April 21, 2016 – The city of Los Angeles will pay $750,000 to settle a civil lawsuit brought by a woman who claims she was sexually assaulted by a Los Angeles police officer in the back of his car while his partner acted as a lookout.

 The City Council voted Wednesday to approve the payout to the plaintiff, who is among at least four women who have accused the two officers of coercing them into sexual acts, according to court documents.
 The Times generally does not name alleged sex crime victims.